Betty Okino: Personal life and recent activities

 Her mother, Aurelia Matei, is a native of Romania and her father, Francis Okino, is Ugandan.
 Her father met her Romanian mother while studying veterinary medicine in Bucharest.
 Betty is fluent in Romanian.
 This skill came in handy in the gym and international competitions, where she could tell her teammates what was being said about them by their coaches and the Romanian gymnasts.
 When the Karolyis discovered Okino understood Romanian, they switched to speaking Hungarian in the gym.

 Following her retirement from gymnastics, Okino became involved in show business.
 She has performed with SeaWorld and has appeared in many television shows and films, including Moesha, The District, Sabrina the Teenage Witch, Æon Flux and Everybody Hates Chris.

-Currently Betty lives with her husband in southern California where she teaches dance, choreography and artistry as part of the USAG National Staff, is a sought after motivational speaker, and also owns and operates Betty O Choreo which provides gymnastics camps, clinics and choreography around the world.
+Currently Betty lives with her husband, Jacob, in southern California where she teaches dance, choreography and artistry as part of the USAG National Staff, is a sought after motivational speaker, and also owns and operates Betty O Choreo which provides gymnastics camps, clinics and choreography around the world.